planatscher/smallgp/README.md

 # smallgp.c

-Symbolic regression is a process of finding a mathematical formula that best fits a given set of data points without assuming a specific form or structure for the equation
+Symbolic regression is a process of finding a mathematical formula that best fits a given set of data points without assuming a specific form or structure for the equation.

-# Introduction

 SmallGP is a implementation of Symbolic Regression which is compact by means of lines of code and memory usage.